 All nursing graduate students are expected to show good professional judgment in personal attire and hygiene while at clinical sites.
 All clothing should be clean and in good repair.
-Business casual with a white lab coat is the standard of dress.
+Business casual with a white lab coat and name tag is the standard of dress.